NotCoffee418/leorio-py/docs/install.md

 ```

 ## Volume
+Recording volume should be set to max in UI if any after drivers installed.

 ```bash
 alsamixer
 ```
 Set capture device volume to max white (dont peak it in red)

 ## Device IP
 Not required, but logging for reference.
 Adjust as needed or skip.